Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.04.__ - Version 4.0

->>>>- Move default online providers values to a file in the application documents folder.
+- Move default online providers values to a file in the application documents folder.
+>>>>- Create online providers database table.
 >>>>- Add online providers editor form.
 - Add moon month name to all days in the calendar view.
 - Add suspend reminder menu in the main form and the tray icon.